dorkodu/business/simple-business-plan.md

 ## Opportunity

 *Knowledge* is an abstract concept.
-We even can’t define what *knowledge* is, but we know its importance.
+We can’t define <u>"*what knowledge is*"</u>, but we know its importance.
 As humans, we survived and our civilization thrived, because we transformed *data* into *useful, meaningful information* and applied it; which resulted in an enormous heritage of knowledge.

 ### Problem

-**Knowledge production, representation, discovery, acquisition, spread is inefficient and ineffective.**
+#### Information creation, curation and consumption is broken.

+**`Precursors` :** **Human Degrading** (Breakdown of sensemaking/choicemaking).

-- We use mostly the Internet to exchange information for two decades.
-Web gives us a big opportunity of global connectivity but we still use documents to embed information into text; structure, store and share our knowledge.
+- We use mostly the Internet to exchange information for the last three decades.
+It gives us a big opportunity of global connectivity but we still use documents to embed information into text; structure, store and share our knowledge.

-  This is why it is still inefficient & ineffective to acquire knowledge from the web.
+  **This is why it is still inefficient to acquire knowledge from the web.**

-  - The rise of app era (Web 2.0) only created a market for big data and surveillance which global technopolies dominate.
-There is no specific medium focused on knowledge.
+  - The rise of app era (Web 2.0) only created a market for **<u>surveillance & attention capitalism</u>** which global technopolies dominate.
+  - There is <u>no specific medium focused on knowledge</u>.

-- It is hard to evaluate information *— because it is an ambiguous concept.* We can't know whether a specific information is true, how much important, has a source or is related to another information.
+- It is hard to evaluate information*—because it is an ambiguous concept.* We can't know whether a specific information is true, how much important it is and whether it has a source or if it is related to another information.

+##### Results

+- Digital addiction (social media, games etc.)
+  - Social isolation
+  - Individual/psychological problems (*worst case:* suicide)
+- Information overload
+  - Degrading choicemaking
+- Fake information
+  - Confirmation bias
+  - Breakdown of sensemaking
+- Desire for social validation
+  -
+- Over-reacting / Extremism
+  - Outrage
+  - Polarization
+  - Conspiracy
+- Lack of trust
+  - Post-truth world

+#### Desire for social validation.

+#### Lack of trust.

 See [Appendix](#appendix), where we details about *the problem*.

 ### Solution

-- We will find a better way for knowledge representation and expression.
+- Find a better way for creation, curation and consumption of information.
-- We will create a medium for social knowledge exchange, to test our methods and experiment on human
+- Create a medium for social knowledge exchange, to test our methods and experiment on human psychology
 - We will create a universal knowledge resource that anyone can discover, acquire, and exchange true, useful and meaningful information.
   - Our most ambitious goal is to make this like a search engine where search results would be pure information pieces related to each other, gathered from the whole heritage of human knowledge, not web pages.
     - This requires a better way for knowledge representation/expression.